MicaForEveryone/MicaForEveryone/README.md

 It can apply Mica (or any other backdrop materials) on the non-client area (window frame) or background of supported apps and its behavior is customizable through a GUI and a config file.

 > [!NOTE]
 > You are viewing the WinUI 3 rewrite branch (2.x).
-For the source code of the older 1.x releases, please see [the `master` branch](https://github.com/MicaForEveryone/MicaForEveryone/tree/master) instead.
+For the source code of the older 1.x releases, please see [the `master` branch](https://github.com/SaeedX302/MicaForEveryone/tree/master) instead.

 > [!NOTE]
 > Mica For Everyone is not responsible for rendering the effects you set, it just asks Windows to do that for you.
 If there's any problem with the effects it's a third-party issue.
 Try creating a rule for the affected apps and try different settings before opening an issue for it.

 ## 🕹 How do I get it?
-Go to **[Releases page](https://github.com/MicaForEveryone/MicaForEveryone/releases) > Assets > and choose the appropriate download** or [just click here to download the latest version of Mica For Everyone](https://github.com/MicaForEveryone/MicaForEveryone/releases/latest).
+Go to **[Releases page](https://github.com/SaeedX302/MicaForEveryone/releases) > Assets > and choose the appropriate download** or [just click here to download the latest version of Mica For Everyone](https://github.com/SaeedX302/MicaForEveryone/releases/latest).

+## Credits
+Made With 🫀 By 〆༯𝙎คAEED✘🫀